Tianjin: Previous newspapers

 The first German newspaper in northern China, Tageblatt für Nordchina (also spelled as Tageblatt für Nord China), was published in Tianjin, which was known as Tientsin at the time.

 In 1912, Tianjin had 17 Chinese-language newspapers and five daily newspapers in other languages.
 None of the newspapers in the Tianjin district were trade papers.
 Of the foreign language newspapers, three were in English; the other two were in French and German, respectively.
 Newspapers from Tianjin published in the city included China Critic, Peking and Tientsin Times, The China Times,Tageblatt für Nordchina, L'Écho de Tientsin, China Tribune, Ta Kung Pao (L'Impartial), Min Hsing Pao, and Jih Jih Shin Wen Pao (Tsientsin Daily News).
 Newspapers from Beijing published in Tianjin included Pei Ching Jih Pao, Peking Daily News, and Le Journal de Peking.

 In 1930, the newspaper Deutsch-Mandschurische Nachrichten moved from Harbin to Tianjin and changed its name to the Deutsch-Chinesische Nachrichten.

 Censorship capital

 China's leading Internet information providers (which are usually located in Beijing), including social networks Sina Weibo and Douban, as well as the online video website Sohu, have been increasingly relocating their censorship departments to Tianjin, where labor costs are cheaper than in Beijing, as censorship is a type of labor-intensive work.
-In fact, Tianjin is considered to have become the censorship capitol for Chinese Internet.
+In fact, Tianjin is considered to have become the censorship capital for Chinese Internet.